-The Board of Directors of Fidelity Securities Limited has the pleasure of presenting this annual report to the Unit Holders of Fidelity Balanced Trust for the 15 month period ended 31 December 2020.
+The Board of Directors of Fidelity Securities Limited has the pleasure of presenting this annual report to the unit holders of Fidelity Balanced Trust for the year 31 December 2021.

 Going concern

 The Directors have made an assessment of the Unit Trust's ability to continue as a going concern and have no reason to believe the Trust will not be a going concern.
 Therefore, the financial statements have been prepared on the going concern basis.